 In addition to the most common, monthly format, there are many different possible formats for Red Tents, including special event Red Tents, perpetual (or permanent) Red Tents (open to the community on a regular basis), festival or conference Red Tents, and Red Tents that are last for a weekend or an entire day in a retreat type of style.
 Red Tents may have a fee, be donation based, or free.
 They may spontaneous or organized and facilitated.
 They are always collaborative to some degree, because the process of group or circle involvement is at its heart and soul a co-creative endeavor.

 I find that Red Tents have a really broad appeal and a sort of general public awareness and following.
 Women from lots of different backgrounds have an instant connection to the phrase “Red Tent,” whereas women’s circles might almost seem scary or intimidating somehow.
-In my priestess work with women’s spirituality retreats, I also include lots more Goddess-oriented work, whereas in the Red Tent I leave the spiritual aspect extremely generic and we don’t usually sing goddess chants, for example, but rather chants that focus on women and connection (like “Dance in a Circle of Women” or “The River is Flowing”).
+In my priestess work with women’s spirituality retreats, I also include lots more Goddess-oriented work, whereas in the Red Tent I leave the spiritual aspect extremely generic and we don’t usually sing specifically goddess-oriented chants, for example, but rather chants that focus on women and connection (like “Dance in a Circle of Women” or “The River is Flowing”).
 I love both types of work and both types of ritual and they are extremely similar, there are just a few little “twists” that create a Red Tent feel or a Women’s Circle feel.
 Those twists are why I decided to offer two sister courses.

 Which of your programs should I choose?